 The National Law Review reports that numerous e-cigarettes have exploded or caught fire due to a defective heating element.
-E-cigarettes work by heating a nicotine based liquid to its boiling point via a heating element that is often powered by a lithium ion battery.
+E-cigarettes work by heating a nicotine-based liquid to its boiling point via a heating element that is often powered by a lithium-ion battery.
 If the battery overheats it can combust or explode.
-A malfunctioning e-cigarette can be particularly dangerous due to the fact that users generally hold the device in their hand or between their lips while smoking.
+A malfunctioning e-cigarette can be particularly dangerous due to the fact that users generally hold the device in their hands or between their lips while smoking.

 California’s Product Liability Laws